-The minimum coursework required to receive a North American type High School diploma from CCA is 25 credits of course work plus 80 hours of community service.
+The minimum coursework required to receive a North American High School diploma from CCA is 25 credits of course work plus 80 hours of community service.
 Seniors must take a minimum of 4.0 credits.
 Requirements for the local Panamanian Diploma are in addition to the requirements listed below.

-Students are required to successfully complete the following amount of credit in each subject area:
+Standard U.S. Diploma: Students are required to successfully complete the following amount of credit in each subject area:

-Bible 4 1⁄2 credit required for every semester in attendance at CCA English 4 English 9, World Lit., American Lit, and British Lit. required Math 3 Algebra I, Geometry, and Algebra II required Social Studies/History 3.5 W. History I, W. History, II, U.S. History & PTY/US Relations required Science 3 Biology and Chemistry required Foreign Language 2 2 years of Spanish required (exceptions need Academic Committee approval) Physical Education 1 2 semesters on campus required (generally grade 9 and 10) Fine Arts 1 2 semesters on campus required Electives 3.5 Total 25
+Bible 4 1⁄2 credit required for every semester in attendance at CCA English 4 English 9, English 10, English 11, and English 12 required

+Math 3 Algebra I, Geometry, and Algebra II required

+Social Studies/History 3.5 W. History I, W. History, II, U.S. History & PTY/US Relations required

-Students in grades 9-12 receive credit for courses they have passed with a score of 60% (D-) or higher.
+Students in grades 9-12 receive credit for courses they have passed each semester with a score of 60% (D-) or higher.
 If a student does not meet this requirement, he/she will not receive credit for the course and may be required to repeat that semester of work to obtain credit.
 Courses are worth various amounts of credit.
-Questions regarding credits should be directed toward the Registrar and/or College Counselor.
+Questions regarding credits should be directed toward the Registrar or Secondary Principal.